 (about 12 ounces)

 Cut eggplant in half lengthwise and drizzle it with about 1 tablespoon of the olive oil and a little salt and place it, cut-side down, on the baking sheet.
 Roast the peppers and eggplant until they are blackened, blistered, and the eggplant collapses when you press on it, about 30 minutes.

-Remove the eggplant and set it aside to cool slightly.
+Peel The Eggplant and Peppers: Remove the eggplant and set it aside to cool slightly.
 Remove the peppers, place them in a bowl, and cover with plastic wrap until the peppers have slightly cooled, at least 5 minutes.
 Use a spoon or ice-cream scoop to remove the pulp of the eggplant from the skin, and discard the skin.

-Once peppers are cool enough to handle, peel them (reserving any juices that collect), discard the peel, and add the peppers and 2 to 3 tablespoons of the pepper liquid to the food processor.
+Make The Ajvar Dip: Once peppers are cool enough to handle, peel them (reserving any juices that collect), discard the peel, and add the peppers and 2 to 3 tablespoons of the pepper liquid to the food processor.
 Add the chives and pulse 5 to 8 times to chop coarsely.
 Stir in the lemon juice, vinegar, red pepper flakes, and sugar.